 Living and studying in Berlin is very different than in Canada besides the imparity in language.
 Germany is a much more historic country.
 Rambling over Berlin is more like visiting an outdoor museum.
 Visitors like me could find scenes from every century in this city.
 Different scenes mix together harmoniously.
 Canada on the other hand is a relatively new country.
 Living in Canada is peaceful.
 Berlin is more vigorous but also more dangerous.

 Besides the fact that Europe has significant amount of pickpockets, the newest crisis in Germany, in Europe, and in the whole world is the threat from ISIS.
 Berlin is famous for her festivals and night life and Germany has the greatest beer in the world.
 There are a few famous opera houses in Berlin as well.
 I love beer and ballet, but all the terrorist attacks by ISIS make me hesitate to go out at night or join a crowd, like a ballet show.
 I need to be careful and know how to protect myself.
 I hope everything will be fine in Berlin.
+I am sorry that you feel so nervous that cannot go to a ballet show for fear or crowds and terrorism in Berlin.
+I plan to go out and to experience such events myself.
+We never know where danger lies in our lives, we could walk down a street and get hit by a car anywhere, anytime, but we still go outside, no?
+Like you, I also hope everything will be safe for us in Berlin.

 European countries are closely connected to each other.
 Visiting other European countries, like France, Italy, Spain, is very easy and I plan to do that.
 Railway network in Europe is well-developed and widespread.
 I will benefit a lot from this type of transportation.